NeptuneHub/k3s-supreme-waffle/README.md

 * **Disable IPV6 on ubuntu**: https://intercom.help/privatevpn/en/articles/6440374-how-to-disable-ipv6-on-ubuntu-and-fedora-linux
 * **Micro OS easy ssh enrollment**: https://microos.opensuse.org/blog/2024-05-17-ssh-pairing/
 * **Micro OS change hostname**: https://www.simplified.guide/suse/change-hostname
+* **How to delete all resources from Kubernetesd**: https://stackoverflow.com/questions/47128586/how-to-delete-all-resources-from-kubernetes-one-time

 **Disclaimer:** some of this references wasn't used in the script but was useful for the learning purpose.